She lost her house to the Mission Fire in 2017, blaze threatens her home once again

 NORTH FORK, Calif.
-(KGPE) – Fire crews are tirelessly trying to keep the Creek Fire from reaching homes in areas of North Fork, including Cascadel Woods and Cascadel Heights.
+(KSEE) – Fire crews are tirelessly trying to keep the Creek Fire from reaching homes in areas of North Fork, including Cascadel Woods and Cascadel Heights.

 Kris Hamilton says she lost her home to the Mission Fire in 2017.
 She said she spent two years rebuilding, and exactly three years later, another fire threatens her home.